What Living Natural Bodies Are

-Aristotle follows Plato in trying to understand human beings as psychological beings, but he tries to correct what he regards as mistakes in Plato's theory of the existence of the human soul and its relation to the body.
-For Aristotle, human beings are natural bodies and as such have natures The nature of a natural body is the "starting point of change and staying unchanged."
+III.12-13.
+Summary All natural bodies have natures.
+The nature is the "starting-point of change and staying unchanged."
 It is the organization of the material so that there exists a body of the kind.
-Natures are forms.
-These forms are in matter and are separate only in account.
+These natures are forms, and these forms are in matter and separate in account.

 The Soul is a First Actuality